wingify/vwo-fme-node-sdk/README.md

 ### Polling Interval Adjustment

 The `pollInterval` is an optional parameter that allows the SDK to automatically fetch and update settings from the VWO server at specified intervals.
+The polling interval can be configured in three ways:

+1. Set via SDK options: If `pollInterval` is specified in the initialization options (must be >= 1000 milliseconds), that interval will be used
+2. VWO Application Settings: If configured in your VWO application settings, that interval will be used
+3. Default Fallback: If neither of the above is set, a 10 minute (600,000 milliseconds) polling interval is used

-Setting this parameter ensures your application always uses the latest configuration.
+Setting this parameter ensures your application always uses the latest configuration by periodically checking for and applying any updates.

 ```javascript
 const vwoClient = await init({